mattermost/docs/doc/charts/gitlab/gitlab-exporter/index.md

 ## Chart Settings

-The following values are used to configure the gitlab-exporter pod.
+The following values are used to configure the GitLab Exporter pod.

 ### metrics.enabled